 So when did it get better?
 Yeah, day 21 go figure.

 Because I was sleeping in until 7:30, I found I wasn’t eating breakfast until 8 am.
 So I made a note of when my last meal was and discovered I was naturally fasting.

 Fasting from 8 pm and 8 am surprising worked really well for me.

 I normally run an hour or so after breakfast, which is usually 9:30ish.
 But as it’s summer here I wanted to beat the heat, so I decided to try running before breakfast.

 Guess what it worked for me, so I kept doing it, and I will keep doing it.

 You may think this is TMI but I don’t care.
 We all know how awesome it is when you do an easy poo.
 Laugh if you must, but it’s true.

 .21.
 I lost weight

-My intention was not to loose weight, but it happened.
+My intention was not to lose weight, but it happened.
 In 2 weeks I lost 2kg.

-I lost muscle mass in that time as I wasn’t doing strength training, just running.
+I lost muscle mass at that time as I wasn’t doing strength training, just running.